Query Logic.

 - RPM

-✓ MATCH SCORE: Numerical score (0-100) indicating match quality
+✓ MATCH SCORE: Numerical score indicating match quality (higher = better; head match is primary factor)

 ✓ PERFORMANCE CHART: Base64-encoded PNG image of the performance curve